cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   g((sqrt(-3 * Z^2) - Z) / 2) is square, breaking ties by choosing
   the positive value.

-Sign of y: for u = hash2base(alpha), this encoding ignores the sign of u.
+Sign of y: for u = hash2base(alpha, ctr), u and -u give the same x-coordinate.
 Thus, we set sgn0(y) == sgn0(u).

-Exceptions: The exceptional cases for u = hash2base(alpha) occur when u^2 * (u^2 + g(Z)) == 0.
+Exceptions: The exceptional cases for u = hash2base(alpha, ctr) occur when u^2 * (u^2 + g(Z)) == 0.
 The restriction on Z given above ensures that
 implementations that use inv0 to invert this product are exception free.

 Operations:

 ~~~
-1.  u = hash2base(alpha)
+1.  u = hash2base(alpha, ctr)
 2. t1 = u^2 + g(Z)
 3. t2 = inv0(u^2 * t1)
 4. t3 = u^4 * t2 * sqrt(-3 * Z^2)